Lakshana27/Code-Clause-Projects/Calculator/README.md

 ## Project Overview

 * The calculator application consists of a graphical user interface (GUI) developed using Tkinter.
 * Users can perform arithmetic calculations by clicking buttons for numbers and arithmetic operations.
-The application supports the following features:
+* Check the demo video [click here](https://www.linkedin.com/feed/update/urn:li:activity:7136362909349138432/)

 ## Features